 - Take things slowly and spend time getting used to being naked together again.

 - Be patient.
 You may find that any awkwardness will improve with time and practice.

 - Talk to a counsellor who specialises in helping couples with intimacy and sexual issues.
-The occupational therapist on your treatment team can suggest practical strategies for positioning and fatigue management.
+An occupational therapist on the treatment team can suggest practical strategies for positioning and fatigue management.

 Although all carers have the same rights, regardless of sexuality or gender, LGBTQI+ carers may face specific challenges.
 They may worry about health professionals or the person’s family or friends accepting them, or wonder if support services are LGBTQI+ friendly.